 Users now need a Microsoft 365 subscription to create AI-powered images on Paint

 With its multibillion-dollar investment in OpenAI, Microsoft has integrated AI capabilities into a variety of apps and services, including its Xbox gaming division and the Copilot app for Windows.
-The addition has led to a price increase for its Microsoft 365 service, which currently costs about $10 per month or $99 per year.
+The addition has led to a price increase for its Microsoft 365 service, which now costs about $10 per month or $99 per year.

 Many of Microsoft's AI features are ineffective

-Microsoft's market capitalization exceeds 3,000 billion USD
+Microsoft's market capitalization exceeds $3,000 billion

-For Notepad and Paint, requiring payment for AI features will not affect the ability of Windows users without a 365 subscription to access and use other features.
+For Notepad and Paint, requiring payment for AI features will not affect the ability of Windows users without a 365 subscription to access and use other functions.
 Microsoft provided more details about the new AI features on its blog in November.

 Source: https://thanhnien.vn/microsoft-bat-dau-thu-phi-nguoi-dung-notepad-va-paint-185250318101541484.htm